HiWayne/ascoders/readme.md

 I'm a crazy JavaScript engineer, like algorithm, design pattern, front-end frameworks and data analysis.

-- Want to know what I learn every week?
+- Want to know what I learned every week?
 You can find them on [weekly](https://github.com/ascoders/weekly).

 You can also read my articles in [zhihu](https://www.zhihu.com/people/huang-zi-yi-83), [juejin](https://juejin.cn/user/1556564164747437) or follow the WeChat official account of the weekly: